|

 be decreasing in the horizon.
 We propose rationality tests based on these

-restrictions, including new ones that can be conducted without data on the target
+restrictions, including new ones that can be conducted without data on the

-empirical application to the Federal Reserve's Greenbook forecasts is
+application to the Federal Reserve's Greenbook

-presented.
+forecasts is presented.

 Keywords: